neonious/WelcomeToCodeRepository/README.md

 ### (3) low.js (with over 1,000 stargazers on GitHub!)

-Before pivoting to becoming a biotechnology company, Neonious developed low.js: a free to use and open sourced port of the JavaScript runtime Node.js with far lower system requirements, allowing it to run on cheap, power-efficient microcontroller boards based on the ESP32-WROVER module.
+Before pivoting to becoming a crypto company, Neonious developed low.js: a free to use and open sourced port of the JavaScript runtime Node.js with far lower system requirements, allowing it to run on cheap, power-efficient microcontroller boards based on the ESP32-WROVER module.
 It also runs on Linux based systems as a smaller, faster booting alternative to Node.JS.

 Node.JS is the runtime which is used to build server and standalone applications with JavaScript and is extensivly used in the industry.